kvalge/movies-security-docker-spring/README.md

 # Movies Project

-Movie lending application which allows to manage users, movies and lending data.
+Goal is to create movie lending application which allows to manage users, movies and lending data.
 Used IDE: IntelliJ 2023.1 EAP.

+### Docker
+Created Dockerfile and docker-compose.yml to containerize application and db.

 ### Project structure
 Javadoc directory with index.html file to get general overview of project.